truenas/documentation/content/TrueCommand/SystemManagement/MultiSystems.md

 TrueCommand has several multisystem management capabilities with more in development for future releases.

-TrueCommand 2.0 added cluster capability , as well as applying TrueNAS configurations to multiuple systems at once.
+TrueCommand 2.0 added cluster capability, as well as applying TrueNAS configurations to multiuple systems at once.

 ## Config Management